Jeffail/tunny/README.md

 ...
 ```

-You'll notice that as well as the important Job(data interface{}) interface{} call to implement there is also the call Ready() bool.
-Ready is potentially an important part of the TunnyWorker that allows you to use your state to determine whether or not this worker should take on another job, and answer true or false accordingly.
+You'll notice that as well as the important TunnyJob(data interface{}) interface{} call to implement there is also the call TunnyReady() bool.
+TunnyReady is potentially an important part of the TunnyWorker that allows you to use your state to determine whether or not this worker should take on another job, and answer true or false accordingly.

-For example, your worker could hold a counter of how many jobs it has done, and perhaps after a certain amount it should perform another act before taking on more work, it's important to use Ready for these occasions since blocking the Job call will hold up the waiting client.
+For example, your worker could hold a counter of how many jobs it has done, and perhaps after a certain amount it should perform another act before taking on more work, it's important to use TunnyReady for these occasions since blocking the TunnyJob call will hold up the waiting client.

-It is recommended that you do not block Ready() whilst you wait for some condition to change, since this can prevent the pool from closing the worker goroutines.
-Currently, Ready is called at 5 millisecond intervals until you answer true or the pool is closed.
+It is recommended that you do not block TunnyReady() whilst you wait for some condition to change, since this can prevent the pool from closing the worker goroutines.
+Currently, TunnyReady is called at 5 millisecond intervals until you answer true or the pool is closed.

 ##I need more control